 Imagine a world where natural light is a distant memory.
 Where a claustrophobic city sits on the seabed, built to protect humanity from disaster.
 For the last decade, this is what Red has called home.
 But she’s prepared to do whatever it takes to feel fresh air on her face again.
 To finally escape The Shell.Discover more

 Chris Gill is an independent author based in Sydney, Australia.
-His dystopian debut novel Shell will be released both in print and digital editions December 2015 through his co-founded publishing company, PRNTD.
+His dystopian debut novel Shell is out now in both print and digital editions through his co-founded publishing company, PRNTD.

 Although born in a seaside town in England, Chris spent his childhood in New Zealand reading copious amounts of books and penning countless short stories.
 This continued throughout his teens back in the UK, before he decided to broaden his craft by studying journalism at university.

 After chasing the bright lights of London for a few years to pursue a career in writing, Chris’ love for the ocean brought him back Down Under where he works in copywriting by day and creates fictional worlds by night.

 When he’s not spending his free time writing, you’ll find Chris travelling or hitting the beach to find fresh inspiration.

 From his debut collection of poetry to a memoir capturing his time spent living in London, add Chris Gill’s growing catalogue of works to your bookshelf.

 Penned over the course of five years, Verses presents Chris' journey into adulthood through an emotive compilation of carefully-crafted verse.Shop now

 Oracles under City Lights takes a fresh approach to the self-help genre by reflecting on Chris' experiences living and working in London.Shop now